 On April 29, 2020, the IRS, Department of Labor, and other federal agencies published a final notice providing COVID-19 relief guidance on COBRA extensions.
 The notice also extended run out periods for health Flexible Spending Account (FSA) and Health Reimbursement Arrangement (HRA) plans.
 Learn more about the COVID-19 claims run out extension and what it … More >>

 Cloud Based HRA Administration Software with DataPath Summit

 Streamlined HRA Administration, Account-Linked HRA Debit Card, QSEHRA

-DataPath Summit is a revolutionary cloud-based platform for the administration of Health Reimbursement Arrangements (HRAs), including QSEHRAs, and other consumer directed healthcare accounts.
-Summit enables simplified HRA administration for TPAs with:
+DataPath Summit is a groundbreaking cloud based platform for the administration of Health Reimbursement Arrangements (HRAs), including ICHRAs, EBHRAs, QSEHRAs, and other CDH accounts.
+As the industry's best HRA administration software, Summit enables easy HRA administration for TPAs with:

-- Custom plan setup for each employer group, including contribution schedules and reimbursement settings
+- Customized plan capabilities for each employer group, including contribution schedules and reimbursement settings

 - Account-linked HRA debit card with IIAS and MCC restriction capability